 There are three types of appeals that students may be interested in pursuing.
-Below you will find information about each type of appeal, including steps on how to complete the appeal process:
+Click each link below to find information about each type of appeal, including steps on how to complete the appeal process:

 Students who fail to meet Satisfactory Academic Progress (SAP) may appeal their status based on extenuating circumstances.
 Examples may include, but are not limited to, student’s illness, illness or death in the immediate family, other family circumstances or other extenuating circumstances.